Back to all

 Want to join?
 Shoot me a note with your resolutions (or accountability tips, pretty please).
 Cheers to broadening our information diets and thinking more independently!

-College students from 46 universities participated in the nationwide Unify Challenge College Bowl
+Hundreds of college students from 20 universities participated in February’s nationwide Unify Challenge College Bowl